-If you recall, for cottons and other wovens, we recently published an article about using an electric seam ripper.
+If you recall, for cotton and other wovens, we recently published an article about using an electric seam ripper.
 If you missed it, you can read all about it in our post entitled: Have you tried an electric seam ripper?
 More on that later though.

 Now back to knits.
 For a start, we might use different stitches in knits.
-Not always of course, but perhaps we are using a zig-zag stitch, a special ‘stretch’ stitch that looks like a lightening bolt, a triple stretch stitch or a triple zig-zag.
+Not always of course, but perhaps we are using a zig-zag stitch, a special ‘stretch' stitch that looks like a lightning bolt, a triple stretch stitch, or a triple zig-zag.
 For a start that can mean more stitches per inch than we might use with a woven fabric.
 The triple zig-zag and the triple stretch stitch are especially difficult to unpick.

 Maybe we are using a serger.
 If that's the case then the un-sewing isn't necessarily the problem – but if seams have been serged then part of the seam allowance might already have been cut off.
 Not good when you want to alter that seam.
 (If you do want to unpick a serged seam, check out the bonus video at the bottom of this article on how to do that easily.)

 Whatever stitch you are using, somehow I find that it seems to sink into the knit fabric more, seems more deeply knitted into the fabric.
 I suppose a knit or stretch fabric might have more loft to it than a quilting cotton for a start so the stitches don't sit on top of the fabric in the same way.
 For me, it always seems if I make a slip with my seam ripper in a woven, I might poke a hole that I can simply scratch away with my fingernail and move the fibers back into position and you don't even notice it.
 Poke a knit fabric with the seam ripper and then I make a hole that won't go away, the fibers are damaged or cut and can even ladder.
 Disaster.

 Try to unpick black thread from a black knit fabric – I just can't.
 Even with my new specs I can't tell the thread from the fabric and end up with holes.